 What are the best neighborhoods to live in within Pittsburgh?

 There are many great neighborhoods in Pittsburgh, each with their own unique charm and pros/cons.
 But you will be best served by picking a neighborhood that is in close proximity to your place of employment as rush hour traffic can be fairly bad if you have to cross a river, drive through a tunnel, or commute through downtown (e.g. we would not recommend living in the North Side and commuting to the South Hills or vice versa).

 For those who have to commute downtown, living in the South Hills is a great option to not use your vehicle as there are many T stops throughout the neighborhoods.

 Does Pittsburgh have a metro system?

-Pittsburgh does have a metro light rail system known as the T. It runs mostly through the South Hills, into downtown Pittsburgh, and to the North Shore terminating at Heinz Field.
+Pittsburgh does have a metro light rail system known as the T. It runs mostly through the South Hills, into downtown Pittsburgh, and to the North Shore terminating at Acrisure Stadium (formerly Heinz Field).
 It does not go to the airport or to other sections of the city which is quite limiting.
 The T is free for transit between downtown and the North Side and starts payment if you cross the Monongahela River south.